cjhouser/fly-io-dist-sys/README.md

 Sending less than the entire set of outstanding messages is a good approach.
 I'll use a queue of structs to send one outstanding message at a time, then delete structs from the queue as acks come in.

+---

+The queue helped quite a bit.
+The implementation I used is crude and could definitely be improved, but I'm going to ignore that for now.
+It may become an issue when I get to the latency objectives.
+I reduced messages per operation down to 2800.
+Pretty substantial, but not nearly enough.
+Hmmm...